jplck/devops-ticket-translation-function/README.md

 _Enough marketing - let's get busy ..._

-### Foreword (why we refer to other guides)

-The documentation for the services we use is very detailed and well maintained.
-As services and workflows change, we refer to the existing step-by-step guides for each service, in order no to regularly having to adjust our guide.
+By the way, the documentation for DevOps, Functions and Cognitive Services is very detailed and well maintained.
+As the services and workflows might change in the future, we refer to the step-by-step guides for each service.

 ### Requirements